- Global networks

 Before working on radio my research was concerned with British decolonisation, race relations and migration.
 My recent book on Duncan Sandys and the Informal Politics of Britain’s Late Decolonisation (Palgrave, 2018) was concerned with the influence of global networks on the complex process of colonial disentanglement.
 As a minister Sandys was responsible for orchestrating much of Britain’s withdrawal from empire in the ‘Wind of Change’ era of the early 1960s.
 On leaving government Sandys became synonymous with neo-colonial influence, both as a back bencher and as chairman of various African mining interests.
 Thanks to his ministerial contacts Sandys found himself at the centre of a network of revanchist British, Arabian and African politicians and officials seeking to preserve British influence in the former colonial world.

-My research was initially concerned with race relations and Commonwealth migration into Britain in the 1960s.
-Exploring Enoch Powell’s unusual journey from empire fanatic to anti-Commonwealth evangelist I located the origins of his notorious ‘Rivers of Blood’ speech of 1968 in his experience of communal tension in India in 1940s.
-By highlighting the imperial dimension of Powell’s thought on immigration my research offered an original interpretation of the origins of the anti-immigration lobby in Britain and was published as an article in Historical Journal.
+My earlier article on Enoch Powell traced his unusual journey from empire fanatic to anti-Commonwealth evangelist and located the origins of his notorious ‘Rivers of Blood’ speech of 1968 in his experience of communal tension in India in 1940s.
+By highlighting the imperial dimension of Powell’s thought on immigration my research offered an original interpretation of the origins of the anti-immigration lobby in Britain.